Diet for ADHD? Today I saw this discussed in an article titled: Study: Diet May Help ADHD Kids More Than Drugs

 The Lactogenic diet, ADHD and Autism.

 The lactogenic diet is supposed to be all things that are good for a breastfeeding mother and her baby.
-What she eats should increase and stabilize a mother’s milk supply.
-The guidelines should show how to reduce or avoid colic.
+What she eats should increase and stabilize her milk supply.
+She can reduce or avoid colic.
 She can balance her milk’s fatty acids for a non-inflammatory immune response.
-It should balance blood sugar, reduce inflammatory insulin resistance, and improve overall health…
+Her diet should balance her blood sugar, reduce inflammatory insulin resistance, and improve overall health…

-But sensory disintegration disorder, ADHD, ADD and autism are exponentially increasing in our children.
-We need to also consider how the lactogenic diet could help prevent these problems wherever possible.
-After all, we know that these problems are not merely genetic.
-They are very much the result of an overload of environmental “insults” (as they are referred to by doctors): toxins, food additives, pathogens, hormone mimickers…
+ADHD, ADD and autism are exponentially increasing in our children.
+We need to consider how the lactogenic diet could help prevent these problems.
+We know that these problems are not genetic in origin.
+They are epigenetic: the result of generations of toxins, and the effect of these toxins on our genetics.

 The way that we give birth also plays a role of course…